 In today's rapidly evolving digital landscape, it's essential to equip all students with the skills and confidence to thrive.
 This is especially true for girls in STEM, a field where gender disparities still persist.
 Educators teaching at all-girls schools across the globe, however, are making significant strides in this area, leveraging innovative tools and approaches to empower their female students in the world of coding and beyond.
-In this post, we will highlight the inspiring efforts of Anna Jacinta Machado Mello, Shalim Rodriguez, and Michelle Gelbs, the dedicated Coding Bots team from The Chapin School in the USA, Laurie Kuchirka from Trafalgar Castle School in Canada, and Jack Walker from St George’s School in Scotland.
+In this post, we will highlight the inspiring efforts of Anna Jacinta Machado Mello, Shalim Rodriguez, and Michelle Gelbs, Ph.D, the dedicated Coding Bots team from The Chapin School in the USA, Laurie Kuchirka from Trafalgar Castle School in Canada, and Jack Walker from St George’s School in Scotland.
 We'll explore their backgrounds, their motivations for teaching coding to girls, their experiences with imagi tools, and the impactful outcomes they've observed in their students as a result of their work.

 It’s important that we encourage girls to stay curious and to keep asking questions - be that in science, coding, or technology.